 6. I have sufficient planning experience (more than two years), but I have NO registered planner/supervisor to sign off my practical report?

 A: The Council has adopted a Policy on the “Arrangements for Registration of Professional/Technical Planners in Special Circumstances”, which must be followed in such circumstances.
 A copy of this policy is available from the SACPLAN Website at www.sacplan.org.za.
-Please note that this Policy comes to an end on 17 November 2012.
+Please note the date that this Policy will come to an end.
 Applicants with foreign planning qualification should follow the Foreign Qualifications Policy guidelines.